Ansr-io/trigger.io-ua-push/README.md

 Update the UA settings file in hooks/postbuild/uaplugin/airshipconfig.properties

 Open hooks/postbuild/hook.py, and set APP_PACKAGE_NAME to your app package name.

-N.B. package name is defined in src/config.json.
+N.B. package_names is defined in src/config.json.
+- package name must be a valid Java package name (lowercase, no hyphens)
+- package name may not contain underscores - Apple rejects bundle identifiers with underscores as invalid.

 #### iOS